sglebs/mswyw/README.md

 - g: "epm"

 Don't worry, we provide defaults.
 But you can tweak when you want.
-For example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want number of endpoints to have any influence on it" - pass "endpoints":0.0).
+For example, use 0.0 for a coefficient to kick that element out of the formula (say "I don't want number of endpoints to have any influence on it" - pass "endpoints":0.0).

 ## Motivation